ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 	= (figure Something.jpg at height 2cm)

-Dimensions given in cm are scaled at 72 times dimensions given without a measurement; in practice, rendering to TeX produces roughly the number of centimeters asked for, and rendering to HTML makes the image width or height correspond.
-If you really want to monkey with the aspect ratio,

 	= (figure Whatever.jpg at 20 by 100)

-But note that these figures can all be achieved with (more or less) regular Markdown just as easily:
+All of these all be achieved with (more or less) regular Markdown just as easily:

 	![This is a doohickey.](Wotsit.jpg)

 	![This is a rescaled doohickey.](Wotsit.jpg@20x100)

-That is, the same conventions used for images in `MarkdownCode` work just as well here.

-Inweb historically provided this syntax:

-	>> You sit on the veranda drinking tea and your ducklings swim on the pond, and everything smells good... and there are gooseberries.
-(Anton Chekhov)

-for a block quotation; but the more standard Markdown syntax should now be used, with leading `>` signs on each line:

-	> You sit on the veranda drinking tea and your ducklings swim on the pond,
-	> and everything smells good... and there are gooseberries.
-(Anton Chekhov)

 Similarly, there are some now-redundant syntaxes for incorporating blocks of quoted code which are not part of the program.
 This: